Semantic Search & Knowledge Graph: How Google Understands Meaning

 5. Implement Structured Data

 Implement Schema.org markup for all relevant content types.
 Validate with the Rich Results Test.
 Monitor the appearance in the Search Console under “Enhancements.”
+Details on the most important schema types can be found in Structured Data and AI Overviews.

 6. Strengthen Entity Signals